The Brightlights: Influences

+Members post-Brightlights

-Leon Blanchard & James Buxton went on to form a 4 piece band Venacava which were active between 2008 - 2010.
+Leon Blanchard & James Buxton went on to form a 4-piece band Venacava which were active between 2008 - 2010.

-Adam Featherstone & Luke Parker went on to form a five piece band called Old Arcadians which were active between 2008 - 2010.
+Adam Featherstone & Luke Parker went on to form a five-piece band called Old Arcadians which were active between 2008 - 2010.

 Other associated bands include Casanova, Little Fears & The Chaplins which all consisted of The Brightlights band members.

+Leon Blanchard remains an active musician, currently performing and recording as Leon Blanchard & The Tiny Giants.

+As of 2024, Luke Parker also continues to perform and record as the frontman of indie rock band Kid Spirit.